SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 - to right

-- The default order of precedence for processing set operators follows:
+- The default order of precedence for processing set operators is as follows:

 - UNION and/or EXCEPT

 - When parentheses are specified, the default order of precedence could be altered.

 The alignment of columns in these examples has laboured smoothly because the aligned columns have matched concerning the data type (numeric or character).

 Since column alignment is an important aspect of virtually all the set operators, it’s worth exploring this a bit more.

 DATA num; id = 3; worth = 0; RUN; DATA char; id = 4; worth = 'abc'; RUN;

 VALUE is numeric in the data set NUM, but a character in the data set CHAR.
 So once you try a DATA step concatenation with

 The new data set (BOTH) is created but contains no observations.